 - 69% of the attacks were perpetrated by outsiders

 - 39% of the attacks were done by organized criminal groups

 You can look at it however you’d like, but those are some pretty interesting figures!
 I’d love to agree with the premise that SMBs are not targets, but unfortunately they are.

 The most likely reason, I believe, is because there is a lack of protection for these businesses.
-Going along with the belief that there is nothing to worry about because the risk is small, most SMBs do not make information security a priority for their organizations.
+Going along with the belief that there is nothing to worry about because the risk is small, most SMBs do not make cyber security a priority for their organizations.
 This makes sense - why spend time on something that isn’t going to help me grow the business?
 However, this lack of protection also makes these organizations easy targets for criminal groups.